ndd21/PHYS281/demonstrations/demo-functions.md

 Aarrrrrrrr!
 Where's me treasure.
 ```

+!!! note
-Notice that when using the function, even when they take no arguments, you need to include the
+    Notice that when using the function, even if it takes no arguments, you need to include the
     brackets.

 ```python
 # a function with two arguments